hftf/roirpt/jeff-phrasing/README2.md

 At the moment, while documentation is incomplete, it may be more useful to read the code.
 Look for dicts in files named `*_data.py`.

+> [!WARNING]
+> At this time, the key layout above is assumed,
+> so chords may not have comfortable shapes for everyone.
+> This will be made more customizable at some point.

 ### Pictographic key layout

 There are two types of phrase: